ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 In practice, what is considered an effect is an engineering choice.
 In most circumstances, I/O operations are considered as effects, unless they are ignored.
 Electromagnetic radiation emitted by the processor when computing a function isn't usually considered a relevant side-effect, except in some security-sensitive contexts.
 In the OCaml community, as well as in the wider functional programming community, functions are often said to be either [pure](https://en.wikipedia.org/wiki/Pure_function) or impure.
 The former does not have side effects, the latter does.
 This distinction makes sense and is useful.
 Knowing what the effects are, and when are they taking place, is a key design consideration.
 However, it is important to remember this distinction always assumes some sort of context.
 Any computation has effects, and what is considered a relevant effect is a design choice.

-Since, by definition, effects lie outside function types, a function type can't reflect the effects a function may have.
-However, it is important to document the intended side effects a function may have.
+Since, by definition, effects lie outside function types, a function type can't reflect a function's possible effects.
+However, it is important to document a function's intended side effects.
 Consider the `Unix.time` function.
 It returns the number of seconds elapsed since January 1, 1970.
 ```ocaml
 # Unix.time ;;
 - : unit -> float = <fun>